Beinsezii/i3blocks-widgets-rs/README.md

     - Scrollwheel -> Volume up/down

 ## i3blocks usage
 All of these use standard CLI flags and options instead of environment variables like i3blocks does by default.
-This is easier to manage IMO, and to make it work inside i3blocks is rather easy config-wise.
+This is easier to manage IMO.
+Here's how to set up the i3blocks config with that in mind.

 Example using pulse-status to display the default input source:
 ```